 In most cases, feral cats don’t cause a significant problem for nearby homeowners, but even cat lovers can get frustrated when unknown cats linger on their property for too long.
 Fortunately, there are several ways to discourage cats from lingering on your property or using your flower beds to dig or defecate.

-- Employ nontoxic fragrances out that are naturally repellant for cats such as fresh orange, grapefruit, or lemon peels, or scattered coffee grounds.
+- Employ nontoxic fragrances naturally repellant for cats, such as fresh orange, grapefruit, lemon peels, or scattered coffee grounds.

 - Keep bird feeders and birdhouses well out of the reach of cats